 But people need to “recognize that the technology that is available can be used in the early stage of the disease,” Moreno said.

 Moreno said a program that prompts people with Alzheimer’s likely could not be used during the final stages of the disease.

 “We call those verbal cues that can replace caregiver,” she said of the prompting.
 “Again though, it's appropriate for someone in the middle stage of the disease.”

 Moreno said that Alzheimer’s disease still needs much more attention and study to find a cure or way to mitigate the worst of the symptoms.

-With no cure or effective treatment, the Alzheimer’s Association believes that the number people with the condition could increase from approximately 5 million today to almost 14 million people by 2050.
+With no cure or effective treatment, the Alzheimer’s Association believes that the number people with the condition could increase from approximately 5 million today to by 2050.